 In a game at Washington that the White Sox won, 10-9, Ray Schalk caught his 1,500th career game.
 At the time of his retirement in 1929, Schalk had the third-most games caught all-time and second-most games caught in AL history.

-White Sox pitcher Dick Donovan hurled a one-hitter at Cleveland, striking out four.
-Donovan allowed only a second-inning double to right field by former White Sox infielder Eddie Robinson in winning, 4-0.
-Donovan beat future teammate Early Wynn.
+White Sox pitcher Dick Donovan hurled a one-hitter at Cleveland.
+Donovan allowed only a second-inning double to former White Sox infielder Eddie Robinson in winning, 4-0.
+He beat future teammate Early Wynn.

-Jim Thome homered in a 17-3 pasting of the Angels — his 549th career home run, moving him past Mike Schmidt for 13th all-time.
+Jim Thome homers in a 17-3 pasting of the Angels, his 549th career home run moving him past Mike Schmidt for 13th all-time.